Gold Digger · An Essay · Screwcap Games

 Earned Conviction

-§1 The problem of the unearned position
+§1 The unearned position

 §2 Description versus experience

-§3 Kind and wicked learning environments
+§3 Kind and wicked environments

 1 · Anonymise the scenario